 Warning Signs are Good!

 Be thankful for growling, snarling and air snaps; this is a dog’s way of communicating that they are feeling stressed, and is the perfect time to calmly diffuse the situation.
 Many people want to “correct” their dog for exhibiting these signs, and believe that this is the best way to “teach a dog not to be aggressive.”
-In reality, they are only addressing the symptoms not the underlying cause of the problem.
-The other most unfortunate side-effect of “correcting” warning signs is that your dog will learn to suppress warning signs, and go straight into fight mode.
-Have you ever heard people say “There was no warning, my dog just attacked!”?
-Corrections can teach dogs to suppress the warning sigs of aggression, but will NOT teach your dog not to be aggressive.
+In reality, they are only addressing the symptoms – not the underlying cause of the problem.
+The other unfortunate side-effect of “correcting” warning signs is that your dog will learn to suppress warning signs, and go straight into fight mode.
+Have you ever heard people say “My dog attacked without warning”?
+This is usually because the dog was trained not to give a warning.
+Corrections can suppress behavior in the short-term, but in the long-term aggressive behavior can become more intense and less predictable.

 What to Do If Your Dogs Fight